ga-wdi-boston/js-objects-stack-challenge/README.md

 > Additionally, a peek operation may give access to the top without modifying
 > the stack. -- [Stack (abstract data type) - Wikipedia](https://en.wikipedia.org/wiki/Stack_%28abstract_data_type%29)

-The goal of this exercise is to practice writing prototype methods.
-As a reminder of how we use prototypes, we've provided starter code including a constructor function and one completed prototype method.
-Your task will be to complete the remaining method.

 ## Prerequisites

 -   Topics with which developers should be familiar with.